fajemila/DSN-AI-Bootcamp-2023-Qualification-Hackathon/README.md

 2. **Exploratory Data Analysis**: Before building the model, I performed exploratory data analysis to gain insights into the distribution of house prices.
 To provide a better understanding, I included visualizations, such as histograms of the price distribution overall, as well as separate histograms for each location, building type, and the number of bedrooms.

+### Histogram of Price Distribution
 ![Histogram of Price Distribution](asset/price_distribution.png)
+### Histogram of Price Distribution for Each Location
 ![Histogram of Price Distribution for Each Location](asset/map_chloro.jpg)
+### Histogram of Price Distribution for Each Type of Building
 ![Histogram of Price Distribution for Each Type of Building](asset/pricetitle.png)
+### Histogram of Price Distribution for Number of Bedrooms
 ![Histogram of Price Distribution for Number of Bedrooms](asset/pricebed.png)

 3. **Feature Engineering**: I engineered relevant features and encoded categorical variables to improve the model's performance.